Direction Preferring Confidence Intervals: CIs for the selected parameters

-Our analysis reveals that the Shortest conditional CI performs comparably to the BY05-adjusted CIs for sign determination when only 5\% of parameters are selected.
-The conditional PP (1.3) CI aligns closely with the BY05-adjusted CIs in terms of sign determination for positive estimators at a 10\% selection rate and for negative estimators at a 5\% rate.
+Our analysis reveals that the standard conditional CI performs comparably to the BY05-adjusted CIs for sign determination when only 5\% of parameters are selected.
+The conditional direction-preferring CI aligns closely with the BY05-adjusted CIs in terms of sign determination for positive estimators at a 10\% selection rate and for negative estimators at a 5\% rate.

-Additionally, we observe that the bounds farthest from zero are consistently closer to zero for Conditional CIs compared to BY CIs.
-The bound closest to zero is comparable between the shortest conditional CI and the BY-adjusted CI with 5\% parameters selected for small $|Y|$.
-For $Y < 0$, when $Y$ is relatively high, the conditional PP (1.3) upper-bound is relatively high.
-However, as $|Y|$ increase, the conditional CIs converge towards the shortest marginal CIs without adjustment.The BY05-adjusted CIs are of fixed length given, so their length coincides with the marginal shortest CI only when all parameters are selected.
+Additionally, we observe that the bounds farthest from zero are consistently closer to zero for conditional CIs compared to BY CIs.
+The bound closest to zero is comparable between the standard conditional CI and the BY05-adjusted CI with 5\% parameters selected for small $|Y|$.
+For $Y < 0$, when $Y$ is relatively large, the conditional direction-preferring upper-bound is relatively large.
+However, as $|Y|$ increase, the conditional CIs converge towards the standard marginal CIs without adjustment.
+The BY05-adjusted CIs are of fixed length as function of $Y$, and increase as $\frac{|S(\boldsymbol{Y})|}{m}$ decreases, so their length coincides with the marginal standard CI only when all parameters are selected.

-An interesting question that arises from the analysis, is how well the conditional CIs perform in terms of sign-determination compared their BY adjusted CI counterparts.
+An interesting question that arises from the analysis, is how well the conditional CIs perform in terms of sign-determination compared to their BY05-adjusted CI counterparts (any non equivariant CIs can be adjusted to control the FCR using the $\frac{|S(\boldsymbol{Y})|}{m}$ adjustment to the confidence level).
 The following Proposition shows that under certain conditions, the FCR CIs will always have more power for sign-determination compared to the conditional CIs.